 My philosophy about content: It must deliver value.
 People want information.
 Readers don’t just want to know what to do, they also want to know what was successful, why, and how you did it.
 Posts don’t need to be long or complicated.
 If you write about a subject that lends itself to how-to’s, consider writing them.
 After a year or so, you’ll have enough chapters for a book that displays your talents, reveals your knowledge, and/or helps guide those on a similar path.
 And you’ll feel much better about slogging through your blogging tasks!

-To recap: Establish a range of subjects your blog will cover, post consistently (whatever consistent is for you), and have a plan to repurpose your posts.
-Next week, I’ll discuss Search Engine Optimization (SEO) and how using great keywords in your blog posts can enhance search engine results and bring more traffic to your blog.
+Recap: Establish a range of subjects your blog will cover, post consistently (whatever consistent is for you), and have a plan to repurpose your posts.
+Link here for part two, Search Engine Optimization (SEO), and how using great keywords in your blog posts can enhance search engine results and bring more traffic to your blog.